fluentnumbers/fluentnumbers/README.md

 I am a passionate data scientist and ML engineer on a continuous journey of **learning by doing and sharing**.

-✨ If you have a great idea we can work on together (or any other great idea), click on my name above to find out my contacts.✨
+✨ If you have a great idea we can work on together (or any other great idea), don't hesitate to reach out.✨

 ## Here is the list of things I was lately busy with: